 If you suspect that you may have an elbow dislocation, it is best to seek care from a specialist in Chesterfield, MO.
 This way, our physicians will be able to determine the source of your symptoms and recommend treatment options as soon as possible to forego any extreme measures that may be necessary if the injury worsens over time.

 X-ray Images & Arteriograms

 X-rays are the most common diagnostic tool used when dealing with a potential dislocation or break in the bone.
 This test can be completed quickly, provide immediate results, and offer clear insight into the current placement of the elbow joint.

 If your specialist from our office believes that the vascular system has been compromised by a severe elbow dislocation, they may request that an arteriogram be performed to examine the arteries of the arm.

-Treatment Options for a Dislocated Elbow
+What are the Treatment Options for a Dislocated Elbow?

 Icing the area is always recommended as soon as possible to reduce any inflammation of the area.
 Complete immobility of the elbow, numbness, or lack of a pulse at the wrist are all signs of a severe dislocation and should be treated right away to avoid further damage to the affected arm.

 Realignment of the Elbow

 The first step to resolving a dislocated elbow is to put it back in place.
 Our office will complete this process by manually manipulating the joint back into its proper position.
 Patients may receive sedatives beforehand to reduce any pain during realignment, though this will typically not be offered to those who require immediate treatment in an emergency situation.